TedsTech/DevOps-Note/README.md

 # DevOps-Note
-This repisitory only keeps my DevOps learning journey nots.
-Your free to take a look at it.
+This repository only keeps my DevOps learning journey notes.
+You're free to take a look at it.